-- (2) On aircraft in which Mod.
-228 and 229 have been incorporated (inboard and outboard pylons and provision for the installation of R.P.), jettisoning of the external stores from the outboard pylons is effected by the use of the switch on the port instrument panel.
-A CLEAR AIRCRAFT switch, located on the BOMB/R.P. selector panel beside the gun sight, is used to effect simultaneous jettisoning of stores from all four pylons.

-The DE-FUSING switch, located on the BOMB/R.P. control panel on the cabin port shelf, must be operated to de-fuse before the bombs can be jettisoned.
-When the JETTISON switch is used, the practice bombs, if fitted, are jettisoned complete with their carriers.
+3. When necessary, the stores on the universal pylons may be jettisoned by using a switch on the R.P. selector panel above the port instrument panel, and another switch, adjacent to it, is used to jettison the drop fuel tanks from the outboard pylons.
+A bar above the switches, when pulled down, operates the two switches together, thus making provision for the simultaneous jettisoning of stores from both inboard and outboard pylons.
+The De-fuzing switch, located on the Bomb/R.P. control panel on the cabin port shelf, must be operated to De-fuze before the bombs can be jettisoned.
+When the Jettison switch is used, the practice bombs, if fitted, are jettisoned complete with their carriers.